IndianaGeorge/react-state-events/README.md

 ## How do I lift state using react-state-events?

 Using a combination of react-state-events and the Context API:
 * Create a controller class (not a React component!) that keeps state and a `StateEvents` instance.
+Take the debugName in the constructor.
 * Implement a method in the controller that returns the `StateEvents` instance, so components can subscribe to it.
 Have more instances if they need to update independently.
 * Implement methods in the controller that change the state and publish it
 * Create a context object to hold the instance (or instances!) of the controller.
+Pass the debugName for this instance to the constructor.
 * In your components, get the controller instance from the context and use the hook or class to handle the subscription and notify the component of updates.

 **CounterController.js**